Ambergris Caye Diving

-Dive Center on the Dock
+Dive Center is on the Dock Outside Our Hotel

 Planning do some Scuba Diving while staying on Ambergris Caye?
 It doesn’t get any easier than when you stay at Mayan Princess Hotel!
 The Amigos del Mar Dive Center is located on the dock, right in front of the hotel.
 Most of the dive spots are just a 10-minute boat ride away.